-A. From corner of the mouth, behind ears to the opposite corner of mouth (where bit enters).
+A. From corner of the mouth, behind ears to the

 B. Girth (around body at the chest).